mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

 	Run docker image : docker run -p 3000:80 5c0ab802236c48abec5e2506e35153bf8738308ba5fdf4da9e3f749dfb7bbd56

 	here 3000 is port where we want top run app of local machine and 80 is port of container which is exposed.

+	For help on any docker command: use --help

 # EXPOSE & A Little Utility Functionality